Relativisticlike structure of classical thermodynamics: Thermodynamic geodesics

-Since the curvature of the metric (\ref{gdownig1}) vanishes, there must exist coordinates in which the metric takes the simple Euclidean form.
-In fact, \be g_S = d\xi^2 + d\eta^2 \ , \quad \xi = \ln U \ , \quad \eta = \ln V \ , \ee where for simplicity we set the additive constants of integration such that $\xi \geq 0$ and $\eta \geq 0$.
-This form of the metric is specially appropriate for the investigation of geodesics.
-As we mentioned in Section \ref{sec:int}, geodesics of a space represents curves of extremal length.
-In the case of the equilibrium space ${\cal E}$ we can define the thermodynamic length as \cite{vqs08}: $L = \int \sqrt{g_S}$.
-Then, the condition of extremal thermodynamic length, $\delta L =0$, leads to the geodesic equations for the coordinates of the space ${\cal E}$.
-In the case of the flat metric (\ref{flat}), all the components of the connection vanish and the geodesic equations become $\ddot \xi =0$ and $\ddot \eta = 0$, where the dot denotes differentiation with respect to the affine parameter $\tau$.
+Let us define in the equilibrium space ${\cal E}$ the thermodynamic length as $L = \int \sqrt{g_{_S}} dE$, where $dE$ is the volume element in ${\cal E}$ \cite{quev07,vqs08}.
+Then, the condition that the thermodynamic length be extremal, $\delta L =0$, leads to the geodesic equations for the coordinates of the space ${\cal E}$.
+In the case of the flat metric (\ref{flat}), the geodesic equations become $\ddot \xi =0$ and $\ddot \eta = 0$, where the dot denotes differentiation with respect to an affine parameter $\tau$.
 The solutions are found to be $\xi = \xi_1 \tau+ \xi_0$ and $\eta = \eta_1 \tau + \eta_0$, where $\xi_0,\ \xi_1, \ \eta_0$ and $\eta_1$ are constants, i. e., they represent straight lines.
 For instance, consider all geodesics with initial state $\xi_i=0$ and $\eta_i=0$.
-Then, on the $\xi\eta-$plane the geodesics must be contained within the quadrant determined by $\xi\geq 0 $ and $\eta \geq 0$, due to our choice of integration constants for $\xi$ and $\eta$ that also fixes the values of the constants $\xi_0,\ \xi_1, \ \eta_0$ and $\eta_1$.
+Then, on the $\xi\eta-$plane the geodesics must be contained within the quadrant determined by $\xi\geq 0 $ and $\eta \geq 0$, due to our choice of integration constants for $\xi$ and $\eta$.
 Consequently, the geodesics of the ideal gas can be depicted by using the equation $\xi=c_1\eta + c_0$, with constants $c_0$ and $c_1$.
 For any arbitrary initial state, there is always a straight line that connects that state with any arbitrary point on the $\xi\eta-$plane.
 This means that the entire space of equilibrium states can be covered by geodesics.
-This behavior is schematically illustrated in figure \ref{fig:geo1}.
+This behavior is schematically illustrated in Fig. \ref{fig:geo1}.